-Looking at these two lists of the qualities employers will prefer, I started to reflect on how schools are recognising and investing in our leaders & entrepreneurs of the future.
+Looking at these two lists of the qualities employers will prefer, I started to reflect on how schools are recognizing and investing in our leaders & entrepreneurs of the future.

 Critical thinking has jumped from 4th in the 2015 list to second in the 2020 list.
 If we dissect what critical thinking entails (logically making connections between ideas, analysis of theories, evaluation, argument & debating, concluding) this progression up the skills chart is maybe not so surprising.
 To be part of an ever changing business world, demands individuals who are able to apply these skills to keep moving forward, meeting the needs of an evolving business landscape.